 Johann Friederich Huthsteiner was assistant surgeon at the Dutch Brigade, 1st line regiment.
 This brigade was formed by the British King George in 1799 und disbanded in 1802 and stationed on the channel islands of Wight and Lymington to fight against Napoleon’s troops.
 With the peace treaty of Amiens it was decided to disband it, likely at Den Helder, Holland.

 Rudolph Huthsteiner a carpenter from Düsseldorf took part at the battle of Hoptrup in Denmark on 7.6.1848.
 He was a rifleman in the 5th company of the bavarian free corps commanded by Major Baron von der Tann.
+After the war he emigrated to Australia.

 American Civil War